Evaluation and Improvement of Fault Detection for Large Language Models: Empirical Study

 \section{Empirical Study}

-In this work, we only focus on the problem of fault detection of LLMs.
+Our study focuses on the problem of fault detection of LLMs.
 We consider both learning-based fault detection methods and output-probability-based methods in the literature.
 Based on the previous definition~\cite{10.1145/3643678}, given a LLM $M$, an unlabeled test set $X_{test}$, and a labeling budget $budget$, fault detection is to select a subset $\widetilde{X}$ of $X_{test}$ such that $\widetilde{X}_{budget} = \argmin_{\{X_i\subseteq X_{test} \wedge \left|X_i\right| = budget\}} \varrho (M, X_i, Y_i)$ where $Y_i$ are the labels corresponding to $X_i$, and $\varrho\left(\cdot\right)$ is the performance measurement function.
 We follow the guidance of previous works~\cite{10.1145/3643678, ma2021test, hu2023evaluating} to select nine fault detection methods in our study.
-We exclude neuron coverage-based methods and surprise adequacy methods in our benchmark since the parameter size of LLMs is too big~(\textgreater 7B) and the coverage and adequacy score are difficult to compute.
+We exclude neuron coverage-based methods and surprise adequacy methods in our study since the parameter size of LLMs is too big~(\textgreater 7B) and the coverage and adequacy score are difficult to compute.